 In reference to Section I, Options 1b and 2d, and Section II, use of the metering system and/or methodology outlined will be allowed only after receipt of prior written approval by the Director.
-This approval will be effective for the year stated in the approval and subsequent years, or until the approval is revoked by the Director.
-The approval will also be effective for a maximum of two prior years immediately preceding the approval if those years were already under appeal at the time of the approval process, and provided operations at the User's facility in these two preceding years remained identical to those of the year when approval is granted.
+This approval will be effective for the year stated in the approval and subsequent years until the approval is revoked by the Director.
+Upon written request by the User and with written authorization by the Director, the approval will also be effective for a maximum of one prior year immediately preceding the approval provided operations at the User's Facility in if the preceding year remained identical to those of the year when approval is granted.